Implement Dependency Firewall with OPA policies

 -

-Once enabled, the Dependency Firewall will automatically evaluate all artifacts fetched from external sources against your configured policy sets before caching them in your upstream proxy registry.
+Once enabled, the Dependency Firewall automatically evaluates all artifacts fetched from external sources against your configured policy sets before caching them in your upstream proxy registry.

 Now that Dependency Firewall is enabled, you can fetch packages through your upstream proxy.
-The firewall will automatically evaluate each package against your configured policies and log any violations.
+The firewall automatically evaluates each package against your configured policies and logs any violations.

 Use your package manager to fetch a package through your upstream proxy registry.
-The Dependency Firewall will evaluate the package in real-time before caching it in your registry.
+The Dependency Firewall evaluates the package in real-time before caching it in your registry.

-- You'll see a list of evaluated packages with the following information:
+- You will see a list of evaluated packages with the following information:

-- Package Name and Version: The artifact that was evaluated (e.g.,
+- Package Name and Version: The artifact that was evaluated (for example,

-- Package Name and Version: The artifact that was evaluated (e.g.,
+- Package Name and Version: The artifact that was evaluated (for example,

-- Passed or Warning status: Artifacts are cached and will be visible in the Artifacts tab of your registry
+- Passed or Warning status: Artifacts are cached and visible in the Artifacts tab of your registry.

-- Blocked status: Artifacts are NOT cached and will only appear in the Dependency Firewall tab
+- Blocked status: Artifacts are NOT cached and only appear in the Dependency Firewall tab.

 To see detailed information about policy violations:

-- In the Dependency Firewall tab, click on a package with a
+- In the Dependency Firewall tab, select a package with a